Understanding Suspension and Revocation

 If you receive a suspension notice, act immediately and methodically.
 UKVI will give you a written notice detailing the alleged issues and 20 working days to respond.
 Key steps include:

-- Review the notice carefully: Identify and prepare to respond to every point of allegation.
+- Review the notice carefully: Identify each allegation in UKVI’s letter.
+You must respond to every point.

-- Gather evidence: Collect contemporaneous documents showing compliance to directly address UKVI’s concerns.
+- Gather evidence: Collect contemporaneous documents (payroll records, right-to-work checks, etc.) showing compliance.

-- Rectify issues: Immediately fix any obvious compliance gaps and show corrective action.
+- Rectify issues: Immediately fix any obvious compliance gaps.
+Showing corrective action demonstrates good faith.

 - Prepare a robust response: Draft a clear, point-by-point letter addressing each allegation with supporting evidence.